By Doug Short

 Our benchmark S&P 500 erased yesterday’s entire -1.01% slump, the worst selloff in 19 sessions, with today’s 1.05% gain.
 The index, however, is still down 0.30% for the week at the close of the mid-week session.
 The S&P 500 rallied at the open, gave back some of the gains with the 2 PM ET release of the FOMC’s March minutes but then recovered and resumed its pre-Fed trend.
 It closed the day fractionally off its 1.08% intraday high shortly before the final bell.
 The larger influence on today’s equity action was the surge in oil prices in light of the substantial decline in crude inventories.
 WTI was up over 5% for May futures.

 The yield on the 10-year note closed at 1.76%, up three basis points from the previous close.

 Here is a snapshot of past five sessions in the S&P 500.

 Here is a daily chart of the index.
 Despite the drama of the FOMCE minutes and surge in crude futures, volume was light.
 The market’s lull may soon be broken as we shift to Q1 earnings next week.

-Continue reading at TalkMarkets…Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Continue reading at TalkMarkets…Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.